 Grey literature is any information that is not produced by commercial publishers.
 It includes conference proceedings, theses, research reports, working papers, preprints, white papers and reports produced by government departments, academics, business and industry.

 As it is not published by mainstream publishers grey literature can be hard to track down.

 How to find grey literature

 Contains research reports from many government departments, and some other bodies like the Royal Colleges.

 - Search by keyword to browse a topic

-- Search by author to find an individual or organisation.
+- Use the advanced search by author (to find an individual or organisation)